Spread the Word

 IBM was saved by an outsider from RJR Nabisco.
 GDS was built by a journalist from the Guardian.
 NHS Digital was led by a Credit Suisse technologist.
 DHCW is led by a career NHS administrator.
 Wales deserves world-class leadership. carenhs.org/articles/world-class-leadership/

 Every successful turnaround in history started with one decision: changing the people at the top.
-DHCW has been under the highest level of government intervention for a year.
+DHCW is now at Level 4 — one step from Special Measures.
 Not one leader has changed. carenhs.org/articles/world-class-leadership/

 Share With Professional Bodies